schoolofdevops/ansible-tutorial/manuscript/chapter7.md

   ```
   * In some cases there may be a need to only run a task one time and only on one host.
 This can be achieved by configuring “run_once” on a task

-#### 7.1.5 Conditional execution of roles
+#### 7.1.5 Conditional Execution of Roles
   * This will execute app playbook only if the node is running **RedHat** family
-  * Put the following code, in *site.yml* to see how this works
+  * Update app.yml to restrict role to be run only on RedHat platform.
   ```
-  ---
-  # This is a sitewide playbook
-  # filename: site.yml
-  - include: db.yml
-  - include: app.yml
-    when: ansible_distribution == 'Debian'

   ```

   * Let's run this code